igaster/laravel-image-versions/README.md

 }
 ```

-Now you have the option to use the Transformation class shortname as an alias insted of the full nampespaced class name. eg:
+Now you have the option to use the Transformation class shortname as an alias instead of the full nampespaced classname. eg:

 ```php
 $photo = Photo::find(1);